 The risks of going it alone

-Making the jump into starting a new accountancy practice may be fulfilling a lifelong dream, but it doesn’t come without its risks.
+Making the jump into starting a new accountancy practice may be a lifelong dream, but it doesn’t come without risks.
 Here are some of the main dangers of starting a practice from scratch:

 Why you should consider buying into an accountancy practice

 Letting go of the idea of building your own firm from scratch can be difficult, but the benefits of buying into an accountancy practice that already exists far outweigh the potential pitfalls of starting anew.